googleapis/google-cloud-go/spanner/spannertest/README.md

 Here's a list of features that are missing or incomplete.
 It is roughly ordered by ascending esotericism:

-- expression functions
+- expression functions (with some exceptions)
 - NUMERIC
-- JSON
 - more aggregation functions
 - SELECT HAVING
 - more literal types